timblaktu/smugmug-backup/README.md

 an error is returned.
 If the conf key is omitted or is empty, then `{{.FileName}}` is used.

 When **use_metadata_times** is true, then the last modification timestamp of the objects will be set based on SmugMug metadata for newly downloaded files.
-Note that this option can require an additional API call for each image/video.
+Note that this option requires an additional API call for each image/video.
 If also **force_metadata_times** is true, then the timestamp is applied to all existing files.
+As making the additional call for each object requires a lot of time, it's suggested to use **force_metadata_times** once to set the correct time to all existing files and then disable it for following backups.

 **api_key**, **api_secret**, **user_token** and **user_secret** are the required credentials for
 authenticating with the SmugMug API.